taublast/Doom.Mobile/README.md

 You can set the `static bool KeepAspectRatio` inside `MauiProgram` to `false` if you want a more immersive experience.
 As doom is computing its walls on CPU do not try to debug this on mobile..
 See performance notes below.
 The final texture is rendered using a shader so it can be modified in the future to do more work on GPU.
-Actually repo already contains the doom2 wad file included for a fast usage, until going public.

 ### Performance

 * On Windows you can play a Debug version even when debugging.
-* On Mac you can debug with low fps or play without debugging.
 * On Android to have playable fps you need to compile a Release and run it on a real device.
 Tested to run smoothly on a slow device.
 * On iOS both for simulator and real device are fine to play without debugging.
 Just notice a temporary bug in Visual Studio for Windows that still debugs your app even when started on iOS without debug.
 Use VS preview version or drop connection with Mac and re-run app.
+* On Mac (Catalyst) you can debug with low fps or play without debugging.

 ### Controls